 I scoffed when the original neurosurgeon said ‘computer time will make me sick’ but you know what?
 Being on the computer makes.me.sick.
 This blog post has taken me three days to write because I end up queasy with a raging headache after I type too much.
 I laughed out loud when he told me not to do sit-ups for a month or two because the up and down pressure change would hurt my head. (do I LOOK like I DO sit-ups?)
 Stopped laughing when I realized my head feels like it’s going to explode every time I sit up or lay down.
 So no, Doc.
 No sit-ups for me. (that’s not new)

 All in all, it could be worse.
 The headaches might last for 18 months.
+Or forever.
 I might never regain the sense of smell (taking fish oil, eating lots of protein and vegetables and looking for an acupressure-ist) and can’t actually taste anything and “sholdn’t fly until the fracture is healed.” (sighs) Dude.
 It could be worse.

 I can walk, talk, hear, see and haven’t lost my sense of humor.
 (Still can’t sing but, well, that’s not new.)